Updated on 12 May, 2023

 If you want to enable Split DNS, click to select Enable Split DNS and click ADD to enter the domain name.
 Click SAVE CHANGES to effect the changes made.

-7. The changes made will cause the server to reload.
-You will get a pop up message showing the status of the UTunnel service restarting.
+7. The changes made will cause the service to reload.
+You will get a pop-up message showing the status of the UTunnel service restarting.

 8. You can confirm the UTunnel service restart from the confirmation message.

 9. While you connect the VPN after enabling the DNS, all client devices will be using these DNS servers.